Chinese consumers push US exports higher

 Timothy Speiss, an executive with New York consulting firm Eisner Amper LLP, said trade between the US and China is likely to increase this year.

-"American companies looking for investors and American homeowners looking for buyers benefit from Chinese money coming to the US," he said.
+"US companies looking for investors and US homeowners looking for buyers benefit from Chinese money coming to the US," he said.

 But a rapidly expanding middle class has become a major driver of China's buying power.
 A recent report by the Paris-based Organization for Economic Cooperation and Development said that trend outpaced overall investment in China in 2011.